Teahouse-Studios/memepack-builder/README.md

 ### Used in CLI

 When called in CLI (i.e. `python -m memepack_builder`), the package will ask for proper arguments, and build the resource pack as needed.
-For full usage, see [This page](./doc/CLI_Manual.md).
+For full usage, see [this page](./doc/CLI_Manual.md).

 ## Contribution

 We would be grateful if you can contribute to this project.
-See the [Contribution guide](./CONTRIBUTING.md) for more information.
+See the [contribution guide](./CONTRIBUTING.md) for more information.

 ## License